 - Behaviors that include obsessive thoughts or distressing feelings

-- Obvious to others building embarrassment and shame but nothing can control behavior
+- Obvious to others which creates embarrassment and shame but cannot control the behavior

-Even though people experience some mild obsessions or compulsions during times of stress, OCD is not the same as having a once-in-awhile habit.
-The important part of OCD, as defined by clinical professionals, has to do with degree of how much it interferes with a person’s everyday life.
-If significant interruption occurs, or some of the OCD obsessions and compulsions require one or more hours per day to manage, it may be time to seek help.
+Even though it is common for people to experience some mild obsessions or compulsions during times of stress, OCD is not the same as having a once-in-a-while habit.
+The important part of OCD, as defined by clinical professionals, is how it interferes with a person’s everyday life.
+If a significant interruption occurs, or some OCD obsessions and compulsions require one or more hours per day to manage, it may be time to seek help.